Rajasthan: Demographics

+Population

 According to the 2011 Census of India, Rajasthan has a total population of 68,548,437.
+The state contributes to 5.66% of India's population.
+The population density is 201 people per square kilometre.
+The sex ratio in 2011, at 928 women to 1000 men, was lower than the national figure of 943.
 The native Rajasthani people make up the majority of the state's population.
 The state of Rajasthan is also populated by Sindhis, who came to Rajasthan from Sindh province (now in Pakistan) during the India-Pakistan separation in 1947.
-As for religion, Rajasthan's residents are mainly Hindus, who account for 88.49% of the population.
-Muslims make up 9.07%, Sikhs 1.27% and Jains 0.91% of the population.

 Brahmins, according to Outlook constituted 8% to 10% of the population of Rajasthan as per a 2003 report, but only 7% in a 2007 report.
 According to a 2007 DNA India report, 12.5% of the state are Brahmins.
 According to a report by Moneycontrol.com at the time of 2018 Rajasthan Legislative Assembly election, the Scheduled Caste (SC) population was 18%, Scheduled Tribe (ST) was 13%, Jats 12%, Gurjars and Rajputs 9% each, Brahmins and Meenas 7% each.
 A Hindustan Times report from 2019 also agrees to the total ST population of 13%, of which Meenas constitute the biggest group at 7%.
 According to a Deutsche Welle report, the Jats constitute 12–15% of the population of Rajasthan, followed by Meenas with 10% and Gurjars with 6%.
 While as per a 2007 BBC Hindi report, Meenas were 14% and Gurjars were 4% of the state's population.

 Language

 Hindi is the official language of the state, while English is the additional official language.

 The languages of Rajasthan primarily belong to the Rajasthani group of Indo-Aryan languages, which most people regard as their own language.
 In the north are dialects of Punjabi and Bagri, which is a transition between Rajasthani and Punjabi.
-In the northeast is spoken Shekhawati and Dhundari which gradually merge with Haryanvi.
-In the east is spoken Mewati in the Mewat region, while in the far east is spoken Braj.
-To the southeast is spoken Haryanvi.
-To the west in the heart of the Thar Desert is spoken Marwari, which merges to Gujarati in the southwest.
-In the south, in the Mewar region, is spoken Mewari, while in the hills of Wagad is spoken Wagdi, a Bhil language.
+In the northeast Shekhawati and Dhundari are spoken which gradually merge with Haryanvi.
+In the east Mewati is spoken in the Mewat region, while in the far east Braj is spoken.
+To the southeast Haryanvi is spoken.
+To the west in the heart of the Thar Desert Marwari is spoken, which merges to Gujarati in the southwest.
+In the south, in the Mewar region, Mewari is spoken, while in the hills of Wagad, Wagdi, a Bhil language, is spoken.
 Many speakers of Rajasthani languages refer to their language as Hindi, and Standard Hindi is the medium of education and is common in cities.
 Urdu is also common in cities although the vast majority of Muslims speak one of the Rajasthani languages as their first language.
 Sindhi is also common in the cities and along the border with Sindh in Pakistan where Dhatki, a transition between Marwari and Sindhi, is the main dialect on both sides of the border.
+The literacy rate of Rajasthan was 66.11% according to the 2011 census of India.

 The languages taught under the three-language formula are: